Frikanalen/toches/README.md

 # toches

-This is the new Frikanalen API which will finally replace Django.
+*toches* is a Yiddish word meaning back-end.
+This the new Frikanalen backend which will finally replace Django.

-It is not yet in production.
+There is no automated rollout yet, but a recent-ish version is accessible under https://beta.frikanalen.no/api/v2.

+There, we expose a GraphQL endpoint ([see playground](https://beta.frikanalen.no/graphql)) and an OpenAPI REST API ([see Swagger UI](https://beta.frikanalen.no/api/v2/swagger)).

+We use [Koa](https://koajs.com/) as our framework, and we try to comply with the [twelve factors](https://12factor.net/).

+Our database is PostgreSQL, which we query using the Knex builder.

 ## Dev environment